rhel-labs/learn-katacoda/networking-basics/step2.md

 # Dynamic IP configuration with DHCP

-Dynamic IP configuration with DHCP is the most common way to configure a connection.
+The command `nmcli con`, short for connection, is an easy way to make persistent configuration changes to any connection on your network.
+Dynamic IP configuration with DHCP is the most common way to configure a connection, so the first connection you make in this lab will be dynamic.
 If you want more information about when to use dynamic vs. static connections, [this article](https://www.redhat.com/sysadmin/static-dynamic-ip-1) provides great background.